mattirizarry/CS396-Project/README.md

 | drxia | qejMWjuaM)SFB2Y | Teacher |
 | DrLi | qejMWjuaM)SFB2Y | Teacher |
 | mattirizarry | etu6Mpf.{Q | Student |

+# Project phase 2

+Students are required to learn multiple subjects, such as Math, Science, Reading, Writing, etc, There are a number of questions for each subject, and students need to finish all of them.
+For each question, students have three submission attempts.

+>- Multiple Courses
+>- Courses should have many questions, and students should have a due date.
+Finally, each one should have `n` submission attempts.

+The task in project phase 2 is to keept students’ learning outcomes for students and teachers.
+Teachers are able to see all students’ scores for each subject,  each question number and each attempt.
+All questions should be kept in the database.

+>- Teachers able to see all student's grades for each subject, question number, and attempt.

+The database design should be in the 3rd normal form.

+> - Database design should be in 3rd normal form.

+You should provide a search function for users to search information based on key words.

+> - Search through lessons??

+Please submit a zip file, including 1.
+ReadMe 2.
+Project report 3.
+Source codes.
+ReadMe file includes major instruction steps for repeating your project results.
+Anyone should be able to follow the instructions and run your source codes correctly.
+Please do not forget system setting up.
+In project report, please include:
+1. Project description
+2  Functions that you have implemented
+3. Database Design (ER model),  Database Schema, Normalization (3rd norml checking).
+4. Summary/Discussion